YumaYX/rubydemodoc/input/hash/zero_init.md

-This Ruby code snippet demonstrates the use of `Hash.new(0)` to create a hash where missing keys default to the value 0.
-It then increments the value associated with the key 'key' to 1.
-Effectively, it initializes a hash with a default value of 0 and then increments the value for a specific key.
+This Ruby code snippet demonstrates initializing a hash with a default value of 0 for all keys.
+When a key is accessed for the first time, the default value is assigned to it.
+Subsequent accesses increment the value associated with that key.